Probation and trial periods

 How long can a probation period last for?

 There’s no maximum length for probation periods.
 Instead, this will depend on what is reasonable in your particular situation.
+The length of the probation period has to be set out in your employment agreement.

 What are my rights if I’m on probation?